oVirt/ovirt-site/source/feature/ipv6-support.html.md

 Records that need change:

 *   @NetworkOptions
-    -   add optional fields: '\*ipv6addr', '\*ipv6gateway', '\*ipv6autoconf' (it has to be specified whether use stateless autoconfiguration, because it can be set together with DHCPv6), '\*dhcpv6' (DHCPv6 has to be specified because we can't specify it in BOOTPROTO - it would not make sense for IPv4, also it can be used together with stateless configuration)
+    -   add optional fields: '\*ipv6addr', '\*ipv6gateway', '\*ipv6autoconf' (it has to be specified whether use stateless autoconfiguration, because it can be set together with DHCPv6 <http://www.prolixium.com/ipv6_autocfg/node8.html> 4th paragraph), '\*dhcpv6' (DHCPv6 has to be specified because we can't specify it in BOOTPROTO - it would not make sense for IPv4, also it can be used together with stateless configuration)

 <!-- -->